kedacore/keda-docs/content/docs/2.7/scalers/new-relic.md

 - `queryKey` - The API key that will be leveraged to connect to New Relic and make requests. [official documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/)

 - `account` - The account within New Relic that the request should be targeted against.
-This can be used to replace the value that would be provider in the trigger.
+This can be used to replace the value that would be provided in the trigger.

 - `region` - The region to connect to for the New Relic apis.
-This can be used to replace the value that would be provider in the trigger.
+This can be used to replace the value that would be provided in the trigger.

 ### Example